scalameta/metals/docs/editors/overview.md

 **Few steps**: installing Metals requires a few custom steps and minimal configuration to work.

+_You can find instructions on how to install Metals for your editor on its specific page._

 ## Build import

 **✅**: it is possible to import a build such as an sbt project directly from